ashay-patil/WisdomPool/README.md

 ## AI-Powered Placement Experience Sharing Platform

 An end-to-end web application where candidates can share placement experiences and readers can explore, learn, and get AI-generated insights tailored to each experience.
 The platform is split into a Node.js/Express backend and a React (Vite) frontend.
-It supports authentication, CRUD operations for experiences, and an AI assistant powered by Google Gemini that transforms raw experiences into polished, actionable guidance.
+It supports authentication, CRUD operations for experiences, an AI assistant powered by Google Gemini that transforms raw experiences into polished, actionable guidance, and an AI Career Mentor that provides personalized roadmaps based on aggregated interview experiences.

 ### Key Features
 - **Authentication**: Register and login with JWT-based protected routes.
 - **Share Experiences**: Authenticated users can create, update, delete, and list their own experiences.
 - **Browse Public Experiences**: Anyone can explore all shared experiences and view an individual experience.
 - **AI Insights (Gemini)**: One-click AI analysis of a selected experience into an elegant Markdown guide.
+- **AI Career Mentor**: Get personalized career roadmap and preparation advice based on aggregated interview experiences for specific companies, positions, and roles.
 - **Clean UI/UX**: Modern, responsive React app with routing for core flows.

 ### Tech Stack